ujihisa/blogger.vim/README.md

 If an error came, try `:w!` instead.

+### Create a draft and save it on your blogger

+Add "DRAFT" in the very beginning of the title, the first line of the buffer.

 ### Put code to gist

 If you use git and github, you can put code to gist automatically.